Capstone-Projects-2023-Fall/project-bereal-meets-slack/documentation/docs/system-architecture/design.md

 Use Case 7 Discription
 </summary>

-1. A user in the Discord community goes to the settings of the BeReal bot
+1. A user in the Discord community goes to the settings of the WhatchaDoinBot bot
 2. User chooses an option to turn off new post notifications.
 3. The user is no longer sent another post notification.